 You can now get protection for your smartphone, expensive camera gear, or even your laptop from possible theft, loss, and damage.
-The cost will depend on the value of your gadget or equipment and the coverage you choose.
+The cost will depend on the value of your gadget or equipment and

 What is VUL?

 You may have heard about variable universal life insurance, also known as variable unit-linked insurance (VUL).